kylelk/note-chain/README.md

 # Note chain

-A decentralized note taking tool
+A decentralized note taking tool inspired by the git version control system, Content is stored in a merkle tree data structure.

-## Getting Started
+## Basic usage

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+#### Creating a new note

+Run the command `./obj/note_chain note new`, this will open the vim editor. once you close vim the node will be saved.

+### Listing nodes

+Run `./obj/note_chain note list` to list all of the notes in the current branch

-### Prerequisities
+## Prerequisities

 GNAT Ada compiler with Ada 2012 support and the Aunit test framework